We successfully funded on Kickstarter! Thank you all for supporting us and making this passion project into a real game! Now our true journey begins.

-We are a small team of 3 students (along with some external help), striving to make a game with love, a lot of research and attention.
+We are a small team of 3 students (along with some external help), striving to make a game with love and attention.

 We are students of History, Asian Studies, Japanology, Management and Tourism from Ljubljana, Slovenia (Europe).

-Our ideal is to create a game that is realistic enough to be convincing even though it is of the fantasy genre.
-With our love for history, historical martial arts, mythology, strategy and design, we want to create a game that is visually pleasing, inclusive and immersive.
+Our ideal is to create a setting that is realistic enough to be convincing even though it is of the fantasy genre.
+With our love for history, historical martial arts, mythology, strategy and design, we want to make it so that is visually pleasing, inclusive, and immersive.